Infineon/BlockchainSecurity2Go-Android/README.md

 Android Device requirements
 ---

-Do not use an Android Emulator for testing purposes because NFC is required to interact with Infineon Card.
+Do not use an Android emulator for testing purposes because NFC is required to interact with Infineon Card.
-- minSdkVersion 19
+- minSdkVersion 26
-- targetSdkVersion 27
+- targetSdkVersion 28
 - NFC enabled device
 - internet connection
 - camera for QR code scanning